elehcimd/pynb/README.md

 * **Consistent execution state**: Never lose track again of the execution state.
 Notebooks are always executed from clean iPython kernels and the cell execution is cached.

-You also get parametrized batch and programmatic notebook execution.
+You also get parametrized notebooks with batch and programmatic execution.

 ## Installation